 Only later did I learn from his attending physicians that he also had undiagnosed conditions like dementia.
 So basically, I now struggle with the feeling that I abandoned my dad.
 And that feeling is reinforced in my perception of myself as seen through the eyes of others.
-Real or imagined, I felt as though I had just got drummed out of the Corps.
+Real or imagined, I felt like I had just been drummed out of the Corps.
 But if you had a perfect relationship with the decedent, excellent.

 I also struggle with feelings of hatred towards our VA system for making him wait five years to get into CarT therapy, Clinical Trials.
 A few days before dad died, I got a call that they were finally ready to start his clinical “work up” for Clinical Trials.
 Imagine that, and he gets approved just before he dies with a massive tumor on his chest!
 There are great tips about dealing with regret and revenge further down.

-But I have found in my years as a wrongful death attorney, that most clients did not have a perfect relationship, and suffered more from regret than the actual loss of their family member.
-So this is for you because you are suffering incredibly, and you need the most attention.
+But I have found in my years as a wrongful death attorney that most clients did not have a perfect relationship and suffered more from regret than their family member’s actual loss.
+So this is for you because you are suffering incredibly and need the most attention.

-But when that integral person died, and you KNOW in your heart, you could have done more than bicker, that magnifies the pain seven times seventy.
-A strong family brings with it a sense of honor and public shaming far worse than death by a thousand cuts.
-Don't do it.
-Yes, I understand that some of you may have had less than tender parents who didn't discipline you out of love, who were just brutes.
+But when that integral person died, and you KNOW in your heart, you could have done more than bicker; that magnifies the pain seven times seventy.
+A healthy family brings with it a sense of honor and public shaming far worse than death by a thousand cuts.
+Please don’t do it.
+Yes, I understand that some of you may have had less than tender parents who didn’t discipline you out of love and were just brutes.
 But some parents were strict disciplinarians from a place of love, as stupid as that sounds.

-Some parents believed they needed to break a child's spirit, and others believed out of fear, that they needed to have a hands-off, devil may care approach in parenting.
+Some parents believed they needed to break a child’s spirit, and others thought, out of fear, that they needed a hands-off, devil-may-care approach in partoting.
 The latter type B parent may leave the child feeling abandoned.
-The first, type-A parent example is more common in religious families and those of the warrior class.
-And then there is the example of the child who tried so hard to have a relationship with their mom or dad, but due to the parent's use of drugs, poor upbringing, or imprisonment, that was never possible.
+The first, type-A parent example, is more common in religious families and the warrior class.
+And then there is the example of the child who tried so hard to have a relationship with their mom or dad, but due to the parent’s use of drugs, poor upbringing, or imprisonment, that was never possible.

 Maybe the child did something to hurt the parent?
-Most of all, these are common and will eat you alive if you can' bury the hatchet!
-In my case, dad and I ended our physical relationship with me, risking arrest until I made clear to Eisenhower hospital security that COVID-19 was not preventing this Marine from seeing off his Marine brother (dad) to Valhalla.
+Most of all, these are common and will eat you alive if you can’t bury the hatchet!
+In my case, dad and I ended our physical relationship with him, risking arrest until I made clear to Eisenhower hospital security that COVID-19 was not preventing this Marine from seeing off his Marine brother (dad) to Valhalla.

-And guess what, I was the only, and I mean ONLY non-medical provider allowed on that floor to see dad off.
+And guess what?
+I was the only, and I mean ONLY, non-medical provider allowed on that floor to see dad off.
 I am sure he was so out of it; he had no idea what I had just done to see him.
-Noteworthy here, the hospital security guard apologized for what happened up in the elevator.
-All I can say is thank you, Paul Ehline, for teaching me that command presence that made it possible for me to be by your side when it counted most.
+Noteworthy here, the hospital security guard apologized for what happened in the elevator.
+I can say thank you, Paul Ehline, for teaching me that command presence that made it possible for me to be by your side when it counted most.

 2. Forgive Yourself?

 Good luck, right?
-And honestly, I could care less if you had a beef, or if you're upset, you were in a bad argument and had not made up, or some other unsettled issue with the person who died.
+And honestly, I could care less if you had a beef, or if you’re upset, you were in a flawed argument and had not made up, or some other unsettled issue with the person who died.
 Why do you ask?
-Well, because after what I went through, I learned the untold and hidden truth that Jesus taught about forgiveness.
+After I went through it, I learned the untold and hidden truth that Jesus taught about forgiveness.

 So bury the hatchet and forgive yourself for not being the bigger person.
-For me, my father and I had a chance to reconcile any issues we had on his death's bed.
-That was God's gift to dad and me.
-But you can't help but feel resentment.
+My father and I had a chance to reconcile any issues we had on his deathbed.
+That was God’s gift to dad and me.
+But you can’t help but feel resentment.
 Sometimes it is too palpable.
 Why am I telling you things of such a personal nature?
-Because I don't want anyone to make my mistakes.
-Suffering a personal injury is VERY personal.
+Because I don’t want anyone to make my mistakes.
+Suffering a personal injury is unique.

-If your lawyer doesn't have a deep understanding of relationships, your journey in fully recovering will become hampered significantly.
+If your lawyer doesn’t have a deep understanding of relationships, your recovery journey will be hampered significantly.
 No amount of money is a substitute for a sympathetic ear.

-Your goal in life should be to be a good person and to keep your word.
-Part of being a right person is to treat all people with civility.
-All people matter and they were once some mother's bundle of joy, even if she wasn't their birth mother.
+Your goal should be to be a good person and keep your word.
+Part of being the right person is treating everyone with civility.
+All people matter; they were once some mother’s bundle of joy, even if she wasn’t their birth mother.
 Knowing this, we can try and find solace and make sense of it all.
 Taking revenge against those who caused the wrongful death can also land you in jail.

 Now listen up, especially you Marines, SEALS, and 75th Ranger guys.
-Don't get crazy.
-In cases such as murder, it is of vital importance to know you are going to be the first suspect if someone disappears.
+Don’t get crazy.
+In cases such as murder, it is vital to know you will be the first suspect if someone disappears.
 Also, you have guys like me who can rip evil-doers apart in court without taking the law into your own hands.
-I am a special legal operator with a very intimate understanding of how we handle things in and out of court.
+I am a particular legal operator with a very intimate understanding of how we handle things in and out of court.

 Sure, you may not get justice in court.
 But our legal system is in place to delve out both civil and criminal repercussions to defendants.
 Besides, true justice would be getting your loved ones back.
-So let the DA deal with criminal charges, and let a plaintiff's lawyer handle the civil trial.
+So let the DA deal with criminal charges and allow a plaintiff’s lawyer to handle the civil trial.
 Living a healthy life begins with acceptance.
-You heard right, acceptance of the loss is a genesis in healing your grief, not the end.
+You heard right; approval of the loss is the genesis of healing your grief, not the end.

 What are the Main Steps in Dealing with Grief?
 After a Wrongful Death?

-To recap, those of us who lost a loved one due to murder or wrongful death may not fully comprehend the legal aspects of a civil and criminal case.
+To recap, those who lost a loved one due to murder or wrongful death may not fully comprehend the legal aspects of a civil and criminal case.
 Because of this, we often feel helpless.
-When we are dealing with denial and shock from a loss of such monumental proportions, it is harder to deal with than virtually anything life can throw at you.
+It is harder to deal with when dealing with denial and shock from a loss of such monumental proportions than virtually anything life can throw at you.
 Whether it was a crime or just a mistake, it is no less tragic to you.
-Your rage and anger at yourself and the person who caused the death are often far more profound than other cases.
+Your rage and anger at yourself and the person who caused the death are often far more profound than in other cases.
 So below, I have provided some tips to deal with anger for wrongful death victims constructively.